activatedgeek/blog/content/wishlist/index.md

 Most of these are gaps in my knowledge.
 Looking for resources and perspectives to improve my understanding.
 I hope to summarize answers to this as blog posts.

+* To my knowledge, there is no way to prove convergence in MCMC sampling algorithms.
+All we have are diagnostics like *Effective Sample Size* and *Gelman-Rubin Diagnostic* to show chains have diverged.
+What is the recommended way to verify convergence?

 * How do we scale Gaussian Processes to large data?
 Matrix computations involve operations of the order of \\( O(N^3) \\).
 Isn't this terribly slow?